 Deep Vein Thrombosis or DVT is a blood clot in a vein.
 It is most common in the calf muscle area, particularly following surgery and long-haul flights.
 It is very important this is not misdiagnosed as a calf strain because treating it as one can cause life threatening complications.

-Deep Vein Thrombosis is a blood clot in a vein.
-It is most common in the calf muscle area, particularly following surgery and long-haul flights where the patient has been sitting still for long periods along with a change in air pressure.
+Deep Vein Thrombosis (DVT) is a blood clot in a vein.
+It is most common in the calf muscle area, particularly following surgery, or those who have had long-haul flights.
+This is because the patient has been sitting still for long periods, combined with a change in air pressure.

 If a massage therapist misses this or mis-diagnoses a DVT as a calf strain and applies deep tissue massage to the area then this could work the clot free and cause serious harm or worse.

-If a DVT is suspected then medical attention should be sought immediately.
-See a doctor who can give a professional opinion and refer for further investigations.
+If you suspect a DVT then seek medical attention immediately.
+See a doctor who can give a professional opinion and refer you on for further investigations.
 A scan will confirm the diagnosis.

 - Treatment usually involves daily injections of an anticoagulant known as Heparin for up to a week.

 - This is followed by a second anti-coagulant medication called Warfarin, taken in a pill form, on a daily basis for up to 6 months.

 - During this time regular blood tests should be taken to ensure that the patient is on the right dose.
 Too much Warfarin increases the risk of bleeding and too little increases the risk of the clot growing.

 Important! – Warfarin should not be used in patients who are pregnant as it can cause birth defects.